This is Don's "Whom We Might Be" Story

 Gregorian Calendar

-The timeframe coincidentally ran over the intersection of Two Full Millennia: 1,000’s & the 2,000’s
+The time frame coincidentally also ran over the intersection of two Millennia: the 1,000's & the 2,000's and with some luck

-It was *extremely* good luck that my life didn't begin several hundred years earlier, as I will share later in the story!
+It was also *extremely* good luck that my life didn't begin several hundred years earlier, shared below in my story!

 Shave